ReverseAndBot/Snapchat-Bot/README.md

   - No poor browser module.
   - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.

-- A few examples of available modules (as of November 2024):
+- A few examples of available modules (as of December 2024):

   - Snapchat ***Account Creator*** (available immediately)
   - Snapchat Account Ager (warm up)